-To clean the tip of an airbrush you must expose the end of the airbrush needle and remove any wet paint using a cotton tip or rag soaked in airbrush cleaning fluid.
+To clean an airbrush tip you must remove the nozzle to expose the end of the airbrush needle and remove any wet paint using a cotton tip or rag soaked in airbrush cleaning fluid.
 If the paint is already dry you can use your finger nails to gently scratch the paint off the tip before using airbrush cleaning fluid to finish the job.

 - Using a cotton tip or rag soaked in airbrush cleaner to wipe the tip clean;